Abhijit-Mondal/personal-expense-tracker/README.md

 # personal-exprense-tracker

-A java application for tracking expenses
+A suite of applications to track, study and plan personal expenses.

-# Technologies to use:
+# Technologies:

-Java, Node.js, PostgreSQL
+- Web: Node.js and Express, MongoDB and Mongoose, Bootstrap
+- Desktop: JavaFX
+- Mobile: Android

-# A REST API
+# Checkpoints:
+- A node based web application: https://personal-expense-tracker-v1.herokuapp.com/

-# A desktop application (based on JavaFX)
+- A desktop application (based on JavaFX)

-# An android application
+- An android application